Eltaf-azizi/HTML-projects/README.md

 - **Tables**: Understand the creation and styling of tables for data presentation.
 - **Media Embedding**: Practice embedding images, videos, and audio for rich multimedia content.
 - **Accessibility Practices**: Implement accessibility features to make web content more accessible to all users.

+## Learning Resources
+I've relied on several resources to grow my HTML skills throughout my practice.
+Here are a few recommendations for anyone looking to deepen their understanding of HTML:

+MDN Web Docs(https://developer.mozilla.org/en-US/docs/Web/HTML) HTML: Comprehensive guide and reference to HTML.
+W3Schools() - HTML Tutorial: Interactive HTML tutorials and examples.
+HTML5 Up: Beautiful, responsive HTML templates to practice with and inspire your projects.